If you're new here, you may want to subscribe to my RSS feed. Thanks for visiting!

-The solution to protecting your USB drive depends on what you need to do and how much of the drives contents you need to protect.
+The solution to password protect a USB drive depends on what you need to do and how much of the drives contents you need to protect.

 If you only want to protect a handful of files on your USB flash drive then it’s probably simplest to save them with a password.
 Programs like Word and Excel make it fairly easy to do this.
 Before saving your file, go to the Tools menu.
 Choose Options and then click on the Security tab.
 You’ll be given the option to enter a password to open the file.
 Although the box only asks you to enter the password once, you’ll be asked to type it in again before you can exit from the Options dialog box.
 But once you’ve done that, you’re on your own.
 So make sure you can remember the password otherwise you’ll have to resort to a program to recover passwords before you can open it again!

 For many people, this will be enough protection.
-After all, those photos of beautiful looking scenery from your recent holiday probably don’t need to be stored securely.
+After all, those photos of beautiful looking scenery from your recent holiday probably don’t need to be stored securely and there’s no need to go into more detail about how to password protect a USB drive.

 If you need to store lots of data securely on your USB drive then it makes sense to password protect the complete drive.